Sreenand76/Zentara/README.md

-# GearGrid – Ecommerce Laptop Store
+# Zentara – Ecommerce Laptop Store

 **GearGrid** is a full-stack, modern ecommerce platform for buying laptops.
 Users can customize specifications, see real-time pricing updates, and easily search/filter products.
 Built with React, Spring Boot, and MySQL, GearGrid demonstrates secure, scalable application architecture.